 Instructions

-4. Add beef, and stir fry until mostly browned.
-Remove the beef from cooking pan and set aside.
-Try to keep as much of the oil/sauce in the pan.
+- Add marinated beef and stir fry until mostly browned.
+Remove beef from the pan and set aside, leaving as much oil/sauce in the pan as possible.

-5. If the cooking pan is dry, add some cooking oil.
-Add sweet bok choy to pan.
-Stir fry for about 5 minutes or until leaves have started to soften.
+- If the pan is dry, add a little more oil.
+Add sweet bok choy and stir fry for 5 minutes, or until the leaves begin to soften.

-6. Add beef back in to to cooking pan, and also add scallions.
-Stir fry everything for about 1-2 minutes or until beef is cooked thoroughly and sweet bok choy is tender.
+- Return beef to the pan, add green onions, and stir fry for 1–2 minutes until beef is cooked through and bok choy is tender.

 Nutrition Information: